skspade/workmux/README.md

 1. Creates a git worktree at `<project_root>/../<project_name>__worktrees/<branch-name>`
 2. Runs any configured file operations (copy/symlink)
-3. Executes `post_create` commands if defined (runs before the tmux window opens, so keep them fast)
+3. Executes `post_create` commands if defined (runs before the zellij tab opens, so keep them fast)
-4. Creates a new tmux window named after the branch
+4. Creates a new zellij tab named after the branch
-5. Sets up your configured tmux pane layout
+5. Runs your configured pane command (if any)
-6. Automatically switches your tmux client to the new window
+6. Automatically switches to the new tab

 #### Examples